 - Yard waste collection has resumed.
 Place leaf bags, bins and twig bundles at curbside the day before your normal refuse collection day.
 Check here for recycling instructions.

 - Bulk item collection service will resume, once city buildings re-open public access.

-- A household hazardous waste drop off event is scheduled for June 6 at the Delaware County Fairgrounds.
+- A household hazardous waste drop off event is June 6 at the Delaware County Fairgrounds.
 Click here for details and schedule updates.

 - If you have a refuse issue or question, please give the office a call at 740-203-1810 or email the department

 - For permit drop off, please use the blue totter bin located at the west entrance to Cohatch.
 Phone the department at 740-203-1600 when you have dropped off a plan.
 Do not leave payments in the bin.

 - For payment and pick up: Phone 740-203-1600 and we will work with you to take payment and release the permit.

 - The Police station is closed to visitors, but the lobby is open for police services and Municipal Court access.